GhostGem-A/sd-webui-faceswap-lab/README.md

 V1.2.3 : Breaking change for settings, please read changelog.

-Please read the documentation here : https://glucauze.github.io/sd-webui-faceswaplab/
+Please read the documentation here : sd-webui-faceswaplab

 You can also read the [doc discussion section](https://github.com/GhostGem-A/sd-webui-faceswaplab/discussions/categories/guide-doc)